 If the diagnosis is not clear, your doctor may suggest:

-- A period of observation (wait and see), with a review after a few hours to see if symptoms have changed.
+- Wait and see, with another check by your doctor a few hours later to see if the symptoms have changed.

 - A second opinion - for example, a referral to hospital for a surgeon's opinion.